brennanhilton/p8105_hw6_bhb2128-/hw6.md

 |:----------------------|-----:|---------:|----------:|
 | victim\_racenon-white |  2.27|     1.614|      3.203|

 The above table shows the estimate and confidence interval of the odds ratio for resolved vs unresolved homicides predicted by race, controling for age and sex.
+We can see that non-white victims are 2.27 times as likely as white victims to have their case unresolved.

 ### Models for all cities